Gaylord National invited me and my family for a complimentary overnight stay. All thoughts and opinions are my own.

 SummerFest at Gaylord National featuring Music of America

 Looking for a fun, laid back, entertaining, active, relaxing (or whatever you want to make it) family-friendly getaway that’s close to DC?
-Check out SummerFest at Gaylord National featuring Music of America, a seasonal package available through September 4, 2017.
+Check out SummerFest at Gaylord National featuring Music of America.

 Starting at $299 per night, you’ll get accommodations, $100 resort credit, two Capital Wheel tickets, and self-parking.
 And you’ll create summer memories for the whole family!